pdurbin/blog.greptilian.com/content/posts/2023-01-27-creative-freedom-summit.md

 (I'll update the links above as edited videos are available.
 I listened to the raw versions.)

 I actually know some of these folks, such as Martin and Máirín (Mo) from real life and Ryan from [Inkscape Vectors][].
 David Revoy is well known for his [Pepper&Carrot][] web comic.
-It's fun watching these artists show off their craft, when they aren't playing [Gartic Phone][].
+It's fun watching these artists show off their craft.

+I also picked up a new podcast called [FOSS and Crafts][] and an online game called [Gartic Phone][] that reminds me a lot of Telestrations.

 It sounds like they want the discussion to continue in a [Matrix channel][] where I heard that they're looking for [help][] to get all the content up.
 (I've only put in [a few minutes][] so far.)